-- The Bank's corporate income tax position has been examined, paid and settled with the tax authority since the operations start up until the end of year 2014. - The Bank's corporate income tax is currently under examination for the period 2015 2016. - Corporate income tax annual report is submitted.
+- The Bank's corporate income tax position has been examined, paid and settled with the tax authority since the operations start up until the end of year 2014.

+- The Bank's corporate income tax has been examined and paid for the period 2015 2016. - Corporate income tax annual report is submitted.